 - 7. Unlike the PN, the attribute chosen to calculate the DN, with replicate samples, should be the attribute the panel used to classify the sample, and not the taster (classified or higher defect/fruity found by the panel), because this index measures how the taster deviates from the panel. - 8.
 When the taster is evaluated using duplicate samples, the DN shall be calculated together with the PN and they must agree at the same time (see note 3). - 9.
 The DN can also be calculated with any sample of the tasting day, not duplicated.
 Here, two conditions shall be considered: (i) the level of control must not be lower than 9% of analysed samples; and (ii) the selected sample for DN calculation must be clearly pre-defined in the operative protocol.
 For example, if a reference material is included in the tasting session, the DN can be calculated with the score of the taster and the median of the panel, given for that reference material.
 The analysis of the duplicate sample can be therefore avoided that day. - 10.
-The calculation can be performed in batch mode or in continuous mode, and two decimal digits can be used. - 11.
 A useful system to check taster's performance is to include, from time to time, one or more reference samples (clearly defined, pre-tested oils), as explained in ISO 13299:2016.
 Studying the individual variance of the scores obtained by each taster for these check samples shows whether the tasters' performance is consistent over time, by checking the correspondent F value.
-Likewise, the use of the variance of the mean values obtained by the panel is a useful indicator to understand whether the panel has consistent results over time. - 12.
+Likewise, the use of the variance of the mean values obtained by the panel is a useful indicator to understand whether the panel has consistent results over time. - 11.
 Analysis of variance (ANOVA) can easily be carried out with software available commercially or as freeware.